The Brave Soul of Virginia Rose

 More than a little, if she was being honest.

-Virginia’s father held the podium, as if needing the support to stand, and said, “Ginnie was—“ he breathed deeply, as if searching for air.
-“I have notes,” he continued, struggling to pull a paper from his pocket.
-Finally, he had smoothed it out on the lectern.
-“I’m sorry.
-Ginnie was our angel.
+Virginia’s father held the lectern like he needed its support to stand.
+“Ginnie was—“ he breathed deeply, as if searching for air.
+“Sorry,” he said.
+“I have notes.”
+He struggled to pull a paper from the inside pocket of his coat, and when he finally had it smoothed out, he continued.
+“Ginnie was our angel.
 She was bright and curious, clever and beautiful.
 She’d twirl at a tea party and chase frogs at the creek, all in an afternoon.”

-A vague and dark shape rose up with bone-white eyes and a ghostly flame dancing upon its head.
+Her father spoke on, but Virginia’s attention was stolen away as a shadow emerged behind her casket, and her feeling of comfort disappeared.
+The vague and dark shape rose up with bone-white eyes and a ghostly flame dancing upon its head.
 Virginia covered her mouth.

 This was the second.